 Congressman Polis is a strong supporter of a robust, efficient and well-funded Department of Veterans Affairs.
 He believes that in addition to providing for the medical needs of our returning veterans, the Department should be fully equipped to serve as a resource for veterans and their families.
 Congressman Polis is working to ensure that all veterans have access to quality educational opportunities and job training programs that cater to their diverse needs.

 Throughout his first term in the House of Representatives, Congressman Polis worked with the Obama administration, the Colorado Congressional delegation, and numerous veterans organizations in Colorado to advocate for the creation of the Denver VA Medical Center at the University of Colorado hospital complex in Aurora, Colorado.
 In November of 2011, the Department of Veterans Affairs announced a commitment of a $580.2 million contract to construct the replacement facility on the site of the former Fitzsimons Army Medical Center.
 The new VA hospital will include a 182-bed medical center and a 30-bed Spinal Cord Injury and Disorder Center.
 The Center is expected to be completed by 2015, and Congressman Polis is committed to working with his colleagues to ensure that this deadline is met.

 Office Contact: For more information on or questions about national security issues, please contact Shad Murib in the Washington office.
-For questions about or information about veterans issues, please contact Adam Lowenstein in the Washington office.
+For veterans issues, please contact Alex Duncan, also in the Washington office.
 You can also visit Congressman Polis' Legislation Page or find information on bills and amendments that he’s cosponsored in Congress.